 13) How to Install Lighted Crown Molding

 Lighted crown molding is easier to install than recessed lighting because it requires less drywall and wiring work.
 For that, you will only need to install one switch box that can be run from an existing light fixture or wall outlet.
 Next, install your molding along the walls near the ceiling and lay the LED strips in the channel along the top of the molding.
-For a more detailed video, follow this link.

 14) Tubular Skylights

 If you want to increase the amount of natural light to your basement, you can use tubular skylights.
 Simply put, tubular skylights are narrow tunnels made of reflective material and covered at both ends that will channel light from the roof of your house to any room within the house.
 This is an extensive project, so you will probably want to hire a contractor.
 Click here to find out more about Tubular Skylights.

 That wraps it up for our article on 14 Basement Lighting Ideas for Low Ceilings.
 Hopefully, we’ve given you a starting point for planning out any upcoming basement lighting projects.
 As with all home improvement projects, check your local building codes before you get started.
 Also, when working with electricity, for safety reasons, remember to make sure you turn the power off in the areas you are working.

 What do you think?
 Did we forget anything?
 Leave us a comment and let us know!